VOCs: Volatile Organic Compounds

 In general, volatile organic compounds (VOCs, also known as volatile organic chemicals or volatile organic constituents) are carbon-containing chemicals that tend to evaporate readily, but there is no universally-accepted technical definition.
 Some sources define VOCs as organic chemicals that boil at less than 200 degrees Fahrenheit; other definitions reference a vapor pressure of greater than 0.1 millimeters of mercury under standard conditions.
 The likely reason for the lack of a standard definition is that volatility is a continuous variable, like temperature, and not a binary one.

-The US EPA's Terms of Environment defines a VOC as "Any organic compound that participates in atmospheric photochemical reactions except those designated by EPA as having negligible photochemical reactivity."
+The US EPA's Terms of Environment (now archived) defines a VOC as "Any organic compound that participates in atmospheric photochemical reactions except those designated by EPA as having negligible photochemical reactivity."
 If that's not confusing enough check out the defintion in the U.S. Code of Federal Regulations at 40 CFR Part 51.100(s) (Link is via the Iowa Department of Natural Resources).
 Wikipedia adds to the fun by throwing in some international definitions.